During a bad patch, it’s common for an employer to attempt to make changes to your employment contract, rather than make redundancies.

 - Receive a Statutory Guarantee Payment (which ‘keeps’ the employees’ service during the period) – for more information on Guarantee Payments see below, or

-- Claim a Redundancy Payment (if they have worked for their Employer for 2 years, and the lay-off or short-time working lasts for 4 consecutive weeks or for any 6 weeks in a 13 week period) – for more information on how to claim a Redundancy payment in these circumstances see below.
+- Claim a Redundancy Payment (if they’ve worked for their Employer for two years, and the lay-off or short-time working lasts for four consecutive weeks or for any six weeks in a 13 week period) – for more information on how to claim a Redundancy payment in these circumstances, see below.

-If, however, an employee agrees to a lay-off or short-time working then this could constitute a change in their contract of employment and they may be entitled to:
+If, however, an employee agrees to a lay-off or short-time working, this could constitute a change in their contract of employment and they may be entitled to:

 - Receive a Statutory Guarantee Payment (as above), or

-- These payments can be received for a maximum of 5 days in a 3 month period (if the lay-off days do not follow on immediately from each other the 3 month period is calculated separately for each day of lay-off).
+- These payments can be received for a maximum of five days in a three month period (if the lay-off days don’t follow on immediately from each other, the three month period is calculated separately for each day of lay-off)

 - On days when a guaranteed payment isn’t payable, it may be possible to claim JobSeekers Allowance

-- You should usually be able to do other work for another employer if you are laid-off or on short-time working (unless you contract prohibits this), but this should not be for a competitor of your employer
+- You should usually be able to do other work for another employer if you’re laid-off or on short-time working (unless you contract prohibits this), but this shouldn’t be for a competitor of your employer

-- If your employer fails to pay a guarantee payment you can make a claim to an Employment Tribunal within 3 months.
+- If your employer fails to pay a guarantee payment you can make a claim to an Employment Tribunal within three months

-- You cannot be dismissed or selected for redundancy for challenging an employer’s refusal or failure to pay a guarantee payment or for taking a claim about this to an Employment Tribunal.
+- You can’t be dismissed or selected for redundancy for challenging an employer’s refusal or failure to pay a guarantee payment or for taking a claim about this to an Employment Tribunal.

 Guarantee payments are not made where:

-- You have less than 1 months service
+- You have less than one months service

 - The lay-off is as a result of industrial action

 - The employer offers you suitable alternative employment for the day in question and you refuse this